 On the other hand, if you have a BAC of 0.15%, this same amount of time would result in a BAC of 0.22%.
 This is a significant difference, and it’s likely that your driving abilities would be impaired at the higher BAC.

 Go to a safe place before you start drinking.
 Find a friend’s house, book a hotel room, or call a taxi to take you to your destination.
 Better yet, find a responsible friend who doesn’t drink and who can drive you to and from your party.
 You can also use a ride-sharing service (such as Uber or Lyft) to get home.
+Alternatively, you can search ‘detox massachusetts‘ to find the best detox product to help you get rid of the effects of alcohol.

 Ride with a Friend